 The terms of reference for each of the above mentioned specialist studies during the EIA phase of the project are detailed below.
-All specialist studies will be required to investigate all alternative sites, rank the sites utilising a prescribed site ranking methodology and recommend a suitable site for the ash disposal facility.
+All specialist studies will be required to

 • Biodiversity (Bathusi Environmental)

 In order to address existing information gaps and satisfy legal requirements of EIA investigations, it is suggested that an over-arching approach be followed to allow for the capture of maximum data and adequate subsequent analysis thereof.
 The approach suggested here is based on separate austral winter and summer surveys during which a scientific approach to data assimilation will be followed.
 Botanical and faunal data will ultimately be captured in point samples (releveès) placed in a stratified random mean across the entire study area.
 Acquired data will be holistically analysed to illustrate the ecological interaction of plants and animals.
 Data analysis will be performed by PC-ORD for Windows, Version 6.07 (2011), allowing for an analysis through TWINSPAN, DECORANA, etc.